Everybody wants to hire experience, but there are only 3 (and a half) skills that really matter.

 A final note about experience…

 Contrary to what I’ve written above, I do believe that prioritizing deep experience can be effective, but most organizations do it all wrong.
-If you’re going to take this approach, hire someone to do the specific job you need and get out of the way.
+If you’re going to take this approach, hire someone to do the specific job you need and get the hell out of the way.

-But very few leaders in traditional companies are willing to step back enough to give their new hire full autonomy and trust to do so.
+But very few leaders in traditional companies are willing to step back enough to give their new hires full autonomy and trust to do so.
 If a leader wants to be hands-on, then I’d argue s/he should forego deep experience and try to find smart, collaborative generalists.

 2 Comments to “The (Only) 3 Skills That Matter”